 If one spouse accepts an early distribution from an annuity as part of a divorce settlement, the IRS will charge income taxes on earnings and will also charge an early withdrawal penalty.
 If the policy owner moves the asset to a new annuity, known as a 1035 exchange, they will not owe added taxes.
 For the 1035 exemption to apply, the transfer must meet certain stipulations.

-Couples with annuities held in qualified retirement plans — including a 401(k) or an IRA account — need a Qualified Domestic Relations Order (QDRO) to protect tax exemption.
-A court issues the QDRO, and it often divides 50 percent of retirement assets.
+A couple with an annuity held in a qualified retirement plan — including a 401(k) or an IRA account — needs a Qualified Domestic Relations Order (QDRO) to protect tax exemption.
+A court issues the order, and often divides retirement assets.
 However, if the annuity is nonqualified and taxes have already been paid on the money invested in the account, a QDRO is not required to split the annuity.
 Only the earnings are taxed upon withdrawal.